 This maneuver crushes the blood vessels closed so when the cut is performed, minimal bleeding occurs.

 After the procedure, tylenol or motrin alone (if even that) is enough for pain control if > 6 months.
 Infants < 6 months do not typically require anything, but Hyland's Teething Gel or Orajel Naturals (not regular Orajel) may be applied for pain control.
 No antibiotics are needed.
 Frank bleeding (if occurs) typically stops within 15 minutes.
-There may be a drop or 2 of blood that appears in the area for a few hours.
-The patient may immediately resume a diet without restrictions.
+There may be a drop or 2 of blood that may sporadically appear in the area for the next few hours.

 It is not unusual for a white eschar to appear along the cut edge.
 Do not worry if this happens.
 It is just a scab that is wet (recall what a scab looks like on your hand if you get it wet... it turns white).
 It will disappear in about 1 week.